aritramandal/aritramandal/README.md

 **aritramandal/aritramandal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+# ABOUT ME
+•`I'M A CUTE BOY..
+I'M WORKING ON [LEGEND USERBOT](https://github.com/Bristi-OP/LEGEND) SUPPORT ME ..

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [LEGEND USERBOT](https://github.com/Bristi-OP/LEGEND)

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PYTHON

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on MY [USERBOT](https://github.com/Bristi-OP/LEGEND)

 - 🤔 I’m looking for help with ...